BeehiveForum/BeehiveForum/docs/readme.txt

 You need web hosting which provides:

-  - PHP 5.2.0 or above
+  - PHP 5.2.1 or above
   - MySQL 5.1.41 or above
   - PCRE 6.6 compiled with --enable-utf8 --enable-unicode-properties

 1.1.1 Requirements Notes
 ========================

-- Beehive Forum requires PHP 5.2.0 as a minimum.
-For notes regarding PHP 5.3.0 please see "PHP 5.3.0 Support" below.
+- Beehive Forum requires PHP 5.2.1 as a minimum.
+However, the Beehive Forum team highly recommend using the latest available PHP version available for your platform.

 - PCRE runtime compiled with --enable-utf8 --enable-unicode-properties is requried.
 PCRE support is OS dependent, please check with your host for PCRE requirements.

-- MySQL 4.1.16 or newer is required by Beehive Forum.
+- MySQL 5.1.41 or newer is required by Beehive Forum.
 As with PHP we recommend installing the latest release of MySQL 5 if possible.

 - As a minimum Beehive Forum requires the following privileges on the